awsdocs/amazon-ecr-user-guide/doc_source/registry_auth.md

 ### To authenticate Docker to an Amazon ECR private registry with get\-login\-password<a name="get-login-password"></a>

-The `get-login-password` is the preferred method for authenticating to an Amazon ECR private registry when using the AWS CLI\.
-Ensure that you have configured your AWS CLI to interact with AWS\.
-For more information, see [AWS CLI configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) in the *AWS Command Line Interface User Guide*\.

-When passing the Amazon ECR authorization token to the docker login command, use the value `AWS` for the username and specify the Amazon ECR registry URI you want to authenticate to\.
+To authenticate Docker to an Amazon ECR registry with get\-login\-password, run the aws ecr get\-login\-password command\.
+When passing the authentication token to the docker login command, use the value `AWS` for the username and specify the Amazon ECR registry URI you want to authenticate to\.
 If authenticating to multiple registries, you must repeat the command for each registry\.
 **Important**
 If you receive an error, install or upgrade to the latest version of the AWS CLI\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.
 + [get\-login\-password](https://docs.aws.amazon.com/cli/latest/reference/ecr/get-login-password.html) \(AWS CLI\)